Chris Searle: Later life

-He spent 1977 and 1978 working in Nampula Secondary School in northern Mozambique during the Civil War.
+He spent 1977 and 1978 working in Nampula Secondary School in northern Mozambique during the Civil War there.
 His book We're Building the New School!
 Diary of a Teacher in Mozambique, published in 1981, presents his experiences in diary form.

 Searle spent time in the early 1980s in Grenada, and wrote and edited several books about that Caribbean island, including, in 1981, Grenada: Education Is a Must! with Grenada's Prime Minister Maurice Bishop.
 Bishop had been involved in March 1979 with a coup by the Marxist New Jewel Movement, which suspended the country's constitution, and established a People's Revolutionary Government.
 Searle also edited In Nobody's Backyard: Maurice Bishop’s speeches 1979–1983.

 He taught at the Earl Marshal School in Sheffield between 1990 and 1995.
 Later he was a lecturer in education at Goldsmiths College, London.
 In 2007, Searle was a visiting social sciences professor at York University, Toronto.

 According to John Berger: "At his best Searle's compassion, anger and sense of historical morality as a storyteller are reminiscent of the early Gorki.
 I can see no other writer in Britain with whom to compare him."